 The Norrsken Foundation is a non-profit foundation with a strong belief in altruism.
 It supports and invests in both companies and non-profit organisations that are working on solving societal challenges using innovation and scalable technology.
 Every investment the Norrsken Foundation makes has altruistic elements but differ in likelihood of financial returns.
-The essence of their business strategy is to use the driving forces of capitalism and the rapid development of technology to benefit society and to make profit to enable further investments.
+The essence of their business strategy is to optimise for both people and planet with new technology to make profit to enable further investments.
 The firm contributes with legal advice and this work is led by Johan Frost Bergman and Fredrik Lundegårdh.

 Race for the Baltic